-6 Should an MMER Schedule 2 amendment be required for the project, the proponent is strongly encouraged to include MMER requirements for an assessment of alternatives for mine waste disposal in the EIS.
+&lt;sup>6 Should an MDMER Schedule 2 amendment be required for the project, the proponent is strongly encouraged to include MDMER requirements for an assessment of alternatives for mine waste disposal in the EIS.
 The methodology recommended for the conduct of mine waste disposal alternatives is described in Environment and Climate Change Canada's Guidelines for the Assessment of Alternatives for Mine Waste Disposal (2011).
-A copy of this guide can be found on Environment and Climate Change Canada's website at www.ec.gc.ca.
 Proponent should also refer to Part 1, Section 4.1 of the present guidelines.

-- maps, at an appropriate scale, of the project location, the project components, boundaries of the proposed site with UTM coordinates, the major existing infrastructure, adjacent land uses and any important environmental features; - open pits (footprint, location, development plans including pit phases); - waste rock, overburden, topsoil, lake bottom sediment, low grade ore storage and stock piles (footprint, locations, volumes, development plans and design criteria); - crusher, milling, and processing facilities (footprint, technology, location); - tailings management facility (footprint, location and preliminary designs); - water management facilities proposed to control, collect and discharge surface drainage and groundwater seepage to the receiving environment from all key components of the mine infrastructure (e.g. pit water, mine effluent); - treatment facilities for potable water, sewage and effluent (footprint, location, technologies) - drinking and industrial water requirements (source, quantity required, need for water treatment); - explosives manufacturing and storage; - storage areas for fuels and hazardous wastes; - aggregate deposits (footprint, location, volumes); - linear infrastructures (road, pipelines, power supply), identifying the route of each of these linear infrastructures, the location and types of structure used for stream crossings; - power supply (source, quantity); and - waste disposal (types of waste, methods of disposal, quantity); and - workforce accommodation camp.
+- waste rock, overburden, topsoil, low grade ore storage and stock piles (footprint, locations, volumes, development plans and design criteria); - crusher, milling, and processing facilities (footprint, technology, location); - tailings management facilities (footprint, location and preliminary designs); - water management facilities proposed to control, collect and discharge surface drainage and groundwater seepage to the receiving environment from all key components of the mine infrastructure (e.g. pit water, mine effluent); - freshwater diversion(s) (locations, methods, timing, volumes); - linear infrastructures (road, pipelines, power supply), identifying the route of each of these linear infrastructures, the location and types of structure used for stream crossings; - explosives manufacturing and storage; - storage areas for fuels and hazardous wastes; - drinking and industrial water requirements (source, quantity required, need for water treatment); - power supply (source, quantity); and - waste disposal (types of waste, methods of disposal, quantity).